hamzaclini/cartes-pdf/README.md

 * multiline: None for single line (default), True to for multicells (multiple lines), False trims to exactly fit the space defined
 > Important for multiline: you should set coordinates for the cell containing the first line.
 It will then be repeated as
 > many times as required to fit the whole text

+## Improvement

+* Find a way to input lists (with return to the line):
+  * Streamlit side : st.textarea
+  * FPDF side :
+* See if it is possible to add an option to change the csv template : to modify size, alignment